anton-kapelyushok/jb-indexer-v3/README.md

             * wait until it is initialized, but buffer its events
             * emit all files in directory
             * start emitting watcher events (buffered and new)
-* launchResurrectingIndex
-    * creates index and recreates it if errors occur
-        * the main purpose is to handle watcher overflow event
-            * and the library I use just throws NPE when it happens))))0)
+        * if watcher has failed, start over
 * search is executed as following
     * ask index for candidate files matching query
         * algorithm can be defined in IndexConfig